h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The Internet address will be set to 0.0.0.0 (opens bind port to all interfaces) and pushed onto the stack with the value of ECX.

 The chosen port number is then pushed onto the stack as the next argument.
-The word value 0x5c11 relates to port number 4444 in little endian format.
+The word value 0x5c11 relates to port number 4444 in Little Endian format.

-Finally the word value of 0x02 is pushed onto the stack which loads the value for AF_INET executing the syscall.
+Finally the word value of 0x02 is pushed onto the stack which loads the value for AF_INET executing the syscall, which completes the creation of sockaddr struct.

 ```nasm
 	xor ecx, ecx